Simone-Zabberoni/Simone-Zabberoni.github.io/README.md

 ## whoami

-System/Network admin with some coding skills (at least I hope so!)
+IT project manager & System engineer with some coding skills (at least I hope so!)

 ## contacts